Which toy is better – a computer, or a box? A box – of course! Surprised? You

-Were Froebel’s and Montessori’s toys considered ‘educational’ in their day?
-If not ‘educational’, definitely ‘clinical’.
-While we know how much children learned by manipulating these items, the average home didn’t contain either Montessori’s nor Froebel’s playthings.
-Instead, most children at this time had yoyo’s, dolls and pogo sticks for toys.
+Were Froebel's and Montessori's toys considered ‘educational' in their day?
+If not ‘educational', definitely ‘clinical'.
+While we know how much children learned by manipulating these items, the average home didn't contain either Montessori's or Froebel's playthings.
+Instead, most children at this time had yoyos, dolls, and pogo sticks for toys.

 How Did Educational Toys Come to Be?

 About fifty years later, the NAEYC (National Association for the Education of Young Children) was established.
-Their mission is to promote high-quality early learning for all children, birth through age eight, by connecting practice, policy and research.
+Its mission is to promote high-quality early learning for all children, birth through age eight, by connecting practice, policy, and research.